soportebteam/trustos/source/cert.md

 #### GET   -    `/certificates`

-Lists all the certificates of a user
+Lists all the certificates of a user.

 <u>*Input*</u>
- N/A. It returns all the certificates which belong to the login user
+ N/A. It returns all the certificates which belong to the login user.

 <u>*Output*</u>
 - `Certificate list`    :  `<json>`